apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Install

-You need to set a POM that references a file for the install task to work.
+For the install task to work, set a POM that references a file.

 ```xml
 <install artifactsref="producedArtifacts"/>